 How does Texas Medical Center patient-and-principal logistics differ from standard corporate chauffeur work?

 TMC dispatch carries a structurally different operating profile from corporate ground.
 Patient-and-family movements through Houston Methodist, MD Anderson, Memorial Hermann, Texas Children's, and the broader 21-institution TMC footprint require chauffeurs trained on wheelchair-accessible vehicle handling where applicable, on the confidentiality protocols that medical-tourism principals expect, and on the specific TMC garage-and-drop-off geometry that adds material billed time on any transfer routing through the complex.
-Premier Transportation Houston, Houston Executive Transportation, and EmpireCLS all run dedicated TMC dispatch protocols; programs supporting medical-tourism principals or pharma-sponsor principals with TMC board cadences should validate the operator's TMC operating posture before contracting.
+Premier Transportation Houston runs dedicated TMC dispatch protocols on the Texas-resident side; programs supporting medical-tourism principals or pharma-sponsor principals with TMC board cadences should validate the operator's TMC operating posture before contracting.
 Houston Methodist's international patient services and MD Anderson's global referral cadence generate a steady weekly stream of high-tier medical-principal ground demand that runs separately from the corporate book.

 How should a corporate travel program structure Houston ground?